redbubble/devon/README.md

 ### Applications run in the background

-If Devon starts applications by running commands naively (e.g. without spawning a child process), then those applications can interrupt the starting process by running in the foreground.
+Devon starts applications by running commands somewhat naively, waiting for each command to finish before starting the next.
+This means that applications can interrupt the starting process if they run in the foreground, instead of doing what we expect and starting a daemonised process.
 Because they never exit, subsequent applications wouldn't be able to start.

 ### All dependency relationships are the same